-Steps displays your daily step count in large, high-contrast numbers you can read without squinting.
-No account is ever required — the app works the moment you open it.
+Steps was designed from the start to be the easiest pedometer app for seniors.
+Your daily step count appears in large, high-contrast numbers on a clean screen — no menus to navigate, no charts to interpret.
+The app is free, no account is ever required, and it works the moment you open it.
 If you have an Apple Watch, Steps syncs automatically so you never need to touch your phone during a walk.
-Set a gentle daily goal and watch your streak grow one day at a time.
+Set a gentle daily goal that fits your pace, and watch your streak grow one day at a time.

 Your step count shown in big, bold numbers with high contrast — easy to read at a glance without glasses.